Dyspraxia also called DCD(Developmental Co-ordination Disorder) is an incredibly common but poorly understood and often missed condition.

 Dyspraxia or DCD is a complex, medical condition which not only affects a child’s co-ordination but also many other areas for example, perception, sensory processing, organisation and handwriting.
 It has a profound impact on the child in all areas of life from learning in school, playing football, making friends and even sleeping at night.

 Surprisingly, the number of children with dyspraxia, is high, yet the awareness, even amongst key professionals remains poor.
 Approximately 6% of children aged between 5-11 years are affected with 2% being severely affected.
 Our online training for schools & parent workshops, will tell you everything you need to know about dyspraxia and how to support these children.

 As a charity we are concerned that whilst most teachers have heard of dyspraxia, few have receieved training in how to recognise and support the children in their class with the condition.
 We feel this is not only difficult for the child but makes it stressful for the teacher too.
-Dyspraxia is often termed a “Hidden ” condition, without training it’s difficult for teachers and professionals to know how to support these children especially in a busy classroom.
+Dyspraxia is often termed a “Hidden ” condition.
+Without training it’s difficult for teachers and professionals to know how to support these children especially in a busy classroom.
 We know there are approximately 1-3 children in every class affected by dyspraxia but sadly many are not identified.

 DID YOU KNOW?

 EVERY class has between 1 and 3 children with dyspraxia

 Most children with the condition are in mainstream education